-- 11.7 Up to date records in relation to safeguarding training will be maintained by the school and will be reviewed by the Trust alongside the school's Designated Safeguarding Lead on a termly basis. - 11.8 Barr's Hill School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and 'sexting'5.
+- 11.7 Up to date records in relation to safeguarding training will be maintained by the school and will be reviewed by the Trust alongside the school's Designated Safeguarding Lead on a termly basis. - 11.8 Stoke Park School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+These can include drug taking, alcohol abuse, truanting and "Sharing of consensual or non-consensual nude and semi-nude images or videos".
 Staff will be trained in these areas in order to be able to further recognise if a child is at risk of harm.